HackYourFutureBelgium/agile-development/README.md

 ### Scope :

-This step simply involves planning the scope of the project in question.
+Scoping involves planning the scope of the project in question.
 Are you building both a backend and frontend?
 Do you need to account for user authentication?
 Will you be using any external/third-party APIs?

 You  should create your project repository and your project board , with **full backlog** ,  **the Backlog** , helps the team to know about the project you are working on , it is good idea to know that each items on **the Backlog** contains four attributes , importunacy order ,description of the item , estimated time to finish the item and value ( what each item will add to tht project). **The project owner** is responsible for refining , modifying the project Backlog items.